nlapalu/MSTS/README.md

 ## Analyze di-nucleotide composition

-The di-nucleotide pattern AT/GC with a frequence of 10 bp for nucleosome fixation site has been largely described (ref) and proposed to be used as data quality control (*S.Hu et al. 2017*).
+The di-nucleotide pattern AT/GC with a frequence of 10 bp for nucleosome fixation site has been largely described and proposed to be used as data quality control (*S.Hu et al. 2017*).
 You can perform a such analysis on your mapping data converted in bigBed file with MSTS_converter.py

 ### From mapped reads